Nov 12, 2024

 • To the deterioration of air quality

-• To disease-carrying pests whose spread is facilitated by climate change
+• To disease-carrying pests whose spread is favored by climate change

 Indoor Workers

-Contrary to popular belief, working indoors does not always provide sufficient protection:
+Contrary to common belief, working indoors does not always provide sufficient protection:

 • Many workers operate in inadequately ventilated or air-conditioned environments

-• Poorly adapted buildings can become veritable furnaces
+• Poorly adapted buildings can become real ovens

 • Public structures (hospitals, nursing homes, schools) are often the least equipped

-The Oxfam report highlights a particularly concerning situation for the educational sector:
+The Oxfam report highlights a particularly worrying situation for the educational environment:

 By 2030, 55% of French schools will be exposed to temperatures exceeding 35°C

-Even more worrying, 100% of kindergartens in Bouches-du-Rhône, Seine-Saint-Denis, Paris, and Gironde will be affected.
-These numbers raise the crucial question of the learning conditions for children and the working conditions for teachers.
+Even more worrying, 100% of kindergarten schools in Bouches-du-Rhône, Seine-Saint-Denis, Paris, and Gironde will be impacted.
+These figures raise the crucial question of the learning conditions for children and work conditions for teachers.

 The Economic and Health Consequences